Geneseo, New York

-Geneseo /ˌdʒɛnᵻˈsiːoʊ/ is a town in Livingston County in the Finger Lakes region of New York, United States.
+Geneseo (/ˌdʒɛnᵻˈsiːoʊ/ jen-i-SEE-oh) is a town in Livingston County in the Finger Lakes region of New York, United States.
 It is at the south end of the five-county Rochester Metropolitan Area.
 The population of the town was 10,483 at the 2010 census.

 The English name "Geneseo" is an anglicization of the Seneca name for the earlier Seneca town there, Jo’néhsiyoh, meaning "Good sand there."
 The village of Geneseo lies within the western portion of the town.
 The village and town are known today mainly as the home of the State University of New York at Geneseo.